 Many local community halls and public venues have had a Portrait of Her Majesty Queen Elizabeth II on display.
-Now that we have a new Monarch, His Majesty King Charles III, a new Sovereign’s Official Portrait will soon be issued.
+Now that we have a new Monarch, His Majesty King Charles III, a new Sovereign’s Official Portrait has now been issued.

 Under what is known as the “Constituents’ Request Program” community organisations (and individuals) can request an official portrait of The King, and other nationhood items, free of charge, from your local federal Member of Parliament or Senator.

-As a community service for eligible not-for-profit community organisations based, or operating, within Junee Shire, Junee Community Network has arranged with the electoral office of the Member for Riverina to collect a quantity of the new Portraits and distribute them locally in Junee.
+As a community service for eligible not-for-profit community organisations based, or operating, within Junee Shire, Junee Community Network arranged with the electoral office of the Member for Riverina to organise a quantity of the new Portraits and for Mr McCormack to present them locally in Junee.

-We are also taking this opportunity to allow eligible community groups to obtain other Nationhood materials via the Member of Riverina, including:
+We also took the opportunity to allow eligible community groups to request other Nationhood materials via the Member of Riverina, including:

 - Australian National Flag